UniMath/agda-unimath/src/species/cauchy-composition-species-of-types.lagda.md

-# Composition of species of types
+# Cauchy composition of species of types

 ```agda
 module species.cauchy-composition-species-of-types where